Getting Started with brainlife.io¶

 Let's get to work.
 To begin using brainlife.io, you will first need to create a new project.

 Projects is where you can organize your datasets, perform data processing, and share work with your team.
 You will learn more about Projects in the Projects section of the documentation.

 You should automatically land on the Projects page when you enter brainlife.io.
 If not, your computer is broken.
 Okay, just kidding.
 You can click the

 Project button from the menu that runs along the left side of your screen.
 Then press the

-New Project button in the right-hand corner of the screen (it will look like a plus sign until you hover your mouse over it).
+New Project button in the right-hand corner of the screen.

 Description -- be as creative as you want but be sure to leave everything else as the default option.
 Then click